 6. Poodle

-The Poodle should be your choice if you want to go duck hunting over the weekend.
-Best known for being duck hunters, Poodles are lively, intelligent, and confident.
+Do you spend your weekends duck hunting?
+Then the Poodle is the dog for you!
+Poodles are lively, intelligent, and confident.
 A big family, lots of fellow pets, and a large property are most suitable for the Poodle.
 They are also a good choice for first-time dog owners as they are easy to train.

 Poodle Details